tristanpwdennis/bactocap/README.md

 ### Getting started

-This project uses Docker to manage all the dependencies.
+This project uses Docker to manage all the dependencies, and nextflow to run the analysis.
 To get started, make sure you have docker installed.
 Installation instructions by platform are here: https://docs.docker.com/engine/install/ .
-Once you're finished, fire up the terminal and doublecheck with ```docker -v```
+Once you're finished, fire up the terminal and doublecheck with ```docker -v``` Then, install nextflow: https://www.nextflow.io/docs/latest/getstarted.html .
+And check in the terminal again to make sure it runs ok.

 ### Setup and Docker installations